agentcommunity/AgentInterfaceDiscovery/README.md

         └── aid.schema.json # The generated canonical JSON Schema artifact
 ```

-A key design feature is the separation of browser-safe and Node.js-specific code. `common.ts` contains pure data transformation logic (`buildManifest`, `buildTxtRecord`) that can run in any JavaScript environment. `generator.ts` contains file system operations (`writeManifest`) and is intended for Node.js environments only.
+A key design feature is the separation of browser-safe and Node.js-specific code. [`packages/core/src/common.ts`](./packages/core/src/common.ts) contains pure data transformation logic (`buildManifest`, `buildTxtRecord`) that can run in any JavaScript environment. [`packages/core/src/generator.ts`](./packages/core/src/generator.ts) contains file system operations (`writeManifest`) and is intended for Node.js environments only.
 This ensures the library is lightweight and versatile.

 ## Development Workflow

 To make changes to the AID manifest structure, follow this workflow:

-1.  **Modify the Schema:** Make your changes to the Zod schemas in `packages/core/src/schemas.ts`.
+1.  **Modify the Schema:** Make your changes to the Zod schemas in [`packages/core/src/schemas.ts`](./packages/core/src/schemas.ts).
-2.  **Update Types:** The TypeScript types in `packages/core/src/types.ts` will update automatically as they are inferred from the schemas.
+2.  **Update Types:** The TypeScript types in [`packages/core/src/types.ts`](./packages/core/src/types.ts) will update automatically as they are inferred from the schemas.
 You may need to adjust code that uses these types.
 3.  **Regenerate the JSON Schema:** Run the generator script to create an updated `aid.schema.json`.
     ```bash
     pnpm -F @aid/core run schema:generate
     ```
-4.  **Commit Changes:** Commit all modified files, including `schemas.ts`, `types.ts`, and the newly generated `schema/v1/aid.schema.json`.
+4.  **Commit Changes:** Commit all modified files, including `schemas.ts`, `types.ts`, and the newly generated [`schema/v1/aid.schema.json`](./schema/v1/aid.schema.json).
 5.  **Push to `main`:** Pushing to the `main` branch will trigger the `sync-schema.yml` GitHub Action, which automatically pushes the updated `aid.schema.json` to the public `agentcommunity/docs` repository.

 ## Key Scripts